Working with Views

 Learning Objectives

-In this lesson, you will learn what views are and how you can create dynamic and generated views.
+In this lesson, you will learn what views are and how to create dynamic and generated views.

 Views: Why and What?

 A View is a filter on a model that you can use as input for a visualization.
-On Dragon1 you have the option to draw static view diagrams like you are used to doing in PowerPoint or Visio.
-You can also create unique generated and dynamic views.
+On Dragon1, you can draw static view diagrams like you are used to doing in PowerPoint or Visio.
+You can also create unique, generated, and dynamic views.

 The use of filtering data

-In every organization there are a lot of entities.
+In every organization, there are a lot of entities.
 Thousands.
 And every entity has ten or more data attributes.
-For consistency reasons, you want to create an enterprise model (a single model or a grouped set of models) containing all the entities of the organization.
+For consistency reasons, you want to create an enterprise model (a single model or a grouped set of models) containing all the organization's entities.

 Dynamic and Generated Views

-Suppose you have business processes, software applications, and server computers in your organization (every organization has that).
+Suppose your organization has business processes, software applications, and server computers (every organization has that).
 These entities are all related to each other.
-If you have a change in your processes, applications, or servers, you don't want to update manually all diagrams that contain the changed, new, or deleted entities.
+If you change your processes, applications, or servers, you don't want to manually update all diagrams containing the changed, new, or deleted entities.

-On Dragon1 you only have to change the entered entities data.
-Automatically the models, views, and visualizations that make use of that data are updated.
+On Dragon1, you only have to change the entered entity data.
+Automatically, the models, views, and visualizations that use that data are updated.
 And if you do not want that to happen, you can switch off the auto-update feature.

 Below is an example enterprise model of processes supported by applications.
 We are going to create an example view where we filter out certain data from this model.